AnnEsther/SpriteSheetToGIF/README.md

 # SpriteSheetToGIF
-Convert multiple sprite sheets of same dimensions, delay and loop to GIF
+Convert multiple sprite sheets of the same dimensions, delay, and loop to GIF.

+1. Edit the .bat file to the required parameters.

+2. Add the .bat file to the corresponding folder with the sprite sheets and run.

+3. Run.

+The GIF files will be created in the same folder  with the names corresponding to the sprite sheet.